Everything you ever wanted to know about hashtags but were afraid to ask your teenager.

 Hashtags can be used for humor.
 The hashtag is the social media equivalent of the aside or rimshot.
 While this may not help you get found in social media, it can certainly show your personality and help engage (or repel) your audience.

 Many articles about how to use hashtags effectively reference a campaign from Esurance called #esurancesave30.
 The insurance company ran an ad after the Superbowl promoting the hashtag.
 As reported in Search Engine Watch, the hashtag was used 1.4 million times within an hour of airing the ad.
 Esurance also gained 40,000 followers within minutes and 250,000 followers in the next few days.

 - Make hashtags part of your regular posts.
-For Twitter, consider using a tool like Hootsuite to schedule a week’s worth of tweets beforehand, using industry-specific hashtags and links.
-For Instagram, make sure your photos and your follow up comments, include plenty of relevant hashtags.
-For more on platform-specific hashtag tactics, see the breakdown below.
+Consider using a tool like Agorapulse or Hootsuite to schedule a week's worth of social media posts beforehand, using industry-specific hashtags and links.

 Chats are great ways of connecting with people on subjects you care about, whether it's cooking or marketing or hang gliding.
 You can search on hashtags you're interested in learning about, or on topics where you can establish your expertise.

 Every year we put on The Agents of Change Digital Marketing Conference here in Portland, Maine.
 One of the ways we build excitement and engage the audience during the conference is through the use of hashtags.

 Each year, we update the hashtag: #aoc2017, #aoc2018, #aoc2019 (and so on.)
 In all of our promotional tweets and other social shares, we include the hashtag.
 After attendees purchase their tickets, they're sent to a page with a clickable link allowing them to share on Twitter that they're attending; that tweet then goes out with the appropriate hashtag.